thomasballinger/posts/2017-06-01-pycon-trivia.markdown

 * A.b: py2: instancemethod, py3: function

 # Question 6
-Many of the most fundemntal types in Python are available as builtins, but some must be obtained from the types module.
+Many of the most fundamental types in Python are available as builtins, but some must be obtained from the types module.
 Name 3 types available in the types module.

 This was a tricky question to grade: the answers I wanted were things like: